 - If you as the business owner aren’t setting yourself targets for professional development, why do you think your staff would?

-Being “the boss” isn’t enough.
+Being “the MSP owner” isn’t enough.
 Your business isn’t a dictatorship where you can tell people to follow the rules—but you’re exempt from them.

 Why you need to lead by example

 Let’s look at the most common frustration expressed by MSP owners: They can’t motivate their service desk engineers to log their time in the ticketing system.

 A lack of recorded time leads to poor reporting and an inability to measure client profitability.
 It also makes tracking trends and analyzing client improvements very difficult.

 When I ask most MSP owners whether they log their own time, though, they typically say no. They expect their employees to track where they spend their time, but don’t believe the rule applies to them.